 Macadamias contain high levels of monounsaturated fats ('good fats'), much like those found in avocados.
-They contain a variety of good fats, omega 3, 6, 7 and 9, with a favourable ratio of omega 3 to omega 6 fats to support a healthy diet.
+They contain especially high levels of omega 9 (like in olive oil) and the rarer omega 7.
+They also have omega 3 and a favourable ratio of omega 6 to omega 3 which supports a healthy diet.
 Additionally, macadamias are packed with essential vitamins, minerals, and dietary fibre, while being naturally low in sugar and carbohydrates.
 As a nutritional wholefood, macadamias are an excellent source of phytochemicals and antioxidants.